manivats/SRAM/README.md

 plot qb vs q q vs q1
 ```
  ![write curve](https://user-images.githubusercontent.com/69419719/89974250-200f0000-dc80-11ea-93c6-528ad29c0cb9.PNG)

+## SNM Calculation
+SNM helps us to analyse the stability of SRAM.It is defined as the least noise voltage needed to flip the cell state.Easiest way to calculate SNM is by Butterfly Curve.
+###### Hold SNM & Read SNM

+1)make the maximum possible size squares which can be fitted in the lower and upper part of the curve.
+2)take the largest side of both squares.
+3)SNM will be the minimum of two largest sides of square.

+###### Write SNM

+1) Make a maximum size square in the upper part of curve.
+2) SNM will be the smallest side of square.

  ### SNM calculated table

  | NMOS | PMOS | ACCESS | HOLD SNM | READ SNM |